josecodes/gce_condor/README.md

 In the almost certain event that you need to configure Condor to your liking, you will need to modify the master__00debconf and node_00debconf files.
 If boot from image is desired, you will have to first run `gce_condor.py` once without the `-i` option to create the instances from newly configured start-up script, and then make the updated images from these instances.

+##Next Steps

+The next steps might be to add a flag for automatically zipping up the current working directory, unpacking on the master node, and then transporting it back.
+Not sure if that muddles things a bit; it might just be a cleaner design expectation to have all inputs and outputs be on cloud storage.
+Hmmmmmm...

 ##Dependencies